11 January 2022

 Appeals to the Privy Council

 Appeals to the Privy Council require leave from either the Court of Appeal or the Privy Council.
-Leave to appeal is sought in that order; from the Court of Appeal first and then from the Privy Council.
+Leave to appeal is sought in that order.

 Procedure for Taking an Appeal